murffious/free-the-vote/README.md

 - Seek to get Candidates to endorse it to bring validity and also hold them accountable to the general easy acceile public and not just the news sites.

-## Tech stack
-Node React or Angular with Azure ML or AWS ML and Creative Tim Themes

 ## Documentation

 Check out our [documentation website](https://kards.dev/rockmyvote).